ringcentral/engage-digital-api-docs/docs/exports/index.md

 From contents to identities, RingCentral Engage Digital lets you export all your most important data in one interface.

-There are 2 ways to export data as CSV in RingCentral Engage Digital :
+There are 2 ways to export data as CSV in RingCentral Engage Digital:

 - Manual
 - Automated